What is considered vandalism?

 Police departments don't break out criminal mischief statistics by type, so it is difficult to nail down an exact number when it comes to automotive vandalism.
 In 2011, criminal mischief was the third most reported crime in Denver.

-Comprehensive covers your vehicle from damage that is caused by an event other than a collision.
-Vandalism, fire, theft, flooding and animal damage are examples of covered incidents.
+Comprehensive insurance covers your vehicle from damage that is caused by an event other than a collision.
+Vandalism, fire, theft, flooding and animal strikes are examples of covered incidents.

 The coverage isn't required by your state, but your car loan may require that you carry it.

-Comprehensive will cover legitimate vandalism, but it won't cover intentional damage or damage caused by a person who is named on the policy, Thorpe says.
+Comprehensive will cover legitimate vandalism, but it won't cover intentional damage or damage caused by a person who is named on the policy.
 So, if your ex-spouse or enraged teenaged child takes a baseball bat to your car, you are not covered.
 In general, damage by family members isn't covered, regardless of whether they are named on the policy.

 The same goes for taking a bat to your own car.
 Insurance fraud is measured in the billions of dollars each year.
 If you are filing a vandalism claim, be prepared for an investigation, especially if it is a high-value claim.

-Experts offer these tips for filing a vandalism claim:
+Experts offer these tips for filing a vandalism insurance coverage claim:

 - Get a police report.
 Your insurer will require one for any claim.
 And police might not make your defaced car a top priority, but the information gives them additional data.